 (b) To submit a letter of resignation

-(c) A non-tenured administrator who has been given notice of non-renewal of his/her contract may, if s/he so requests, be given reasons therefore an opportunity, if desired, to discuss the matter informally with the Board or a committee thereof.
-A complaint of a non-tenured administrator which arises by reason of his/her not being re-employed is not subject to the grievance procedure.
+(c) A non-tenured teacher who has been given notice of non-renewal of his/her contract may, if s/he so requests, be given reasons therefore an opportunity, if desired, to discuss the matter informally with the Board or a committee thereof.
+A complaint of a non-tenured teacher which arises by reason of his/her not being re-employed is not subject to the grievance procedure.

 TEMPORARY LEAVES OF ABSENCE

-A. 12-month and 10-month employees shall be entitled to the following temporary non-accumulative leaves of absence with full pay for each school year:
+A. Employees shall be entitled to the following temporary non-accumulative leaves of absence with full pay for each school year:

 1. a.
-Four (4) days paid leave of absence for personal, legal, business, household or family matters which require absence during working hours.
-Application to the employee's immediate supervisor for personal leave shall be made at least three (3) days before taking such leave (except in the case of emergencies when notification will be made at the time of need) and the applicant for such leave shall be required to check the general reason for taking leave on the appropriate form.
+Three (3) days leave of absence for personal, legal, business, household or family matters which require absence during working hours.
+Application to the employee's immediate supervisor for personal leave shall be made at least three (3) days before taking such leave (except in the case of emergencies) and the applicant for such leave shall be required to check the general reason for taking leave on the appropriate form.
 Unused leave under this section will convert to accumulated sick leave at the end of each contract year.

 New employees will be given credit for a full month if they work any time before the 15th.

-Up to three (3) days total annually in the event of death of other family members not residing in the household of the employed will be granted.
+Up to three (3) days total annually in the event of death of other family members not residing in the household of the employed.

 b.
 Up to five (5) days total annually in the event of serious illness in the immediate family (spouse, parents, children, siblings, grandparents, and corresponding in-laws), wherever domiciled, or any familial domiciled in the employee's residence.
 An explanation of the illness shall be provided on the leave form for informational purposes only.
 No family illness day may be denied.